worktheclock/replit.github.io/misc/free-features.md

 When viewing other people's repls, you can "Fork" the repl to clone it into your account.

+## Compliance

+We take user privacy very seriously and only collect data insofar as it's important to provide our service (you can read more about our [privacy policy](https://repl.it/site/privacy)).

+As a small team we're unable to comply with the various edtech regulations around the world.
+However, you can use Repl.it completly anonymously without providing any identifiable information.
+Just head over to our [languages page](https://repl.it/languages), select a language and start coding.

+If you're teacher, one anonymous workflow you can use is that you can create a repl with the instructions and starter code, and then have your students fork the repl, work on the assignment, and send the link back.

 ## Community Classrooms

 Public classrooms show up under the Community tab at the top of the page.
 These are classrooms created by other Repl.it users.